How Much Does A Doctor Appointment Cost Without Insurance

 What you should know about a Doctor’s appointment without Insurance.

 You may have been convinced by your children or your friends to get health insurance, but you didn’t because what’s the worst that could happen?
-You’re healthy now, your family is doing well, you’re financially stable- everything’s well under control.
+You’re healthy now; your family is doing well; you’re financially stable- everything’s well under control.

+You’re now either sick with some illness, or your routine checkup is due.
 Both ways, you can’t afford to pay medical bills because health is TOO expensive in this country.
 What do you do?

 How Much Does it Cost Without Insurance?